 I almost gave up and just left it at a purl-two-together on each side, it didn’t look quite right but it would be “good enough”.
 I’m so glad I took the time to figure it out.
 It took a little trial and error but I finally got it!
 And it was totally worth all the extra effort.

-I put this project in hibernation again for a while after figuring out the decreases, but the cool weather sparked my desire to finish this cozy hat and to write it up as a free hat knitting pattern.
+I put this knit hat in hibernation again for a while after figuring out the decreases, but the cool weather sparked my desire to finish this cozy hat and to write it up as a free hat knitting pattern.
 It’s available as a free Ravelry download!

 Hazelnut Latte has been a staple in my wardrobe this fall and I love it so much.
 I hope you feel the same!
-You can download Hazelnut Latte FOR FREE on Ravelry: https://www.ravelry.com/patterns/library/hazelnut-latte
+You can download the free knitting patter for Hazelnut Latte on Ravelry: https://www.ravelry.com/patterns/library/hazelnut-latte